 1. Learn the System

 One of the most common mistakes made by new managers is assuming they know everything about and don’t need help.
 In reality, every business is different, and you may be stepping into a system cobbled together from various softwares or worse, never updated from simple spreadsheets.
 Ask questions and take the time to learn the system and the business.
-Your predecessor will have the most comprehensive information if they are available.
+Your predecessor as department head will have the most comprehensive information if they are available.
 If not, try the CFO.

 2. Invest in Business Budgeting Software

 By now, most established companies will have launched budget software and have a system in place to manage invoices, receipts, and income.
 This may not be true of startups or a small business transitioning in a rapid growth cycle.
-If it is within your power to implement or suggest, the most valuable thing you can do to manage your department budget is to invest in budget software.
+If it is within your power to implement or suggest, the most valuable thing you can do to manage your departmental budget is to invest in budget software.

 An automated system minimizes data error, spots anomalies, and offers easy-to-understand analytics and custom reports.
-Maximizing your budget can involve massive amounts of data, too much for humans to process and organize.
+Maximizing your annual budget can involve massive amounts of data, too much for humans to process and organize.

 3. Buy in to the Company Philosophy